 If there’s one simple but powerful thing that changes how a company can grow and operate, it’s the company wiki.

-You might have heard of these being called an internal wiki, a standard operating procedures manual, or any number of other “documentation” type term.
+You might have heard of these being called an internal wiki, a standard operating procedures manual, or any number of other “documentation” corporate wiki page names.

 What is a Company Wiki

 Before we get into the internal wiki examples side of this post, let’s get clear on what a company wiki is and is not.

 A company wiki is a place where you capture the knowledge of your team, share resources and step-by-step instructions for how to do things, and document how your company works.

 Beyond that, I like to distinguish a company wiki where all of your processes are documented… from a company project management system.